-Spending over the past year has been in line with the board's priorities and the approved budget.
-Youth development remains our largest investment area, followed by early childhood programs, health and wellness, and parenting.
-The Children's Trust will continue to fund an expansive and high-quality portfolio of prevention and early intervention programs for all children, and especially for those at greater risk due to family and community conditions.
-We continue our commitment, both in number and quality, to the full participation of children with special needs in all programs we fund.
+Spending over the past year has been in line with The Trust board's priorities and the approved budget.
+Youth development remains the largest investment area, followed by early childhood programs, health and wellness, and parenting.
+The Children's Trust will continue to fund an expansive and high-quality portfolio of prevention and early intervention programs for all children, especially those at greater risk due to family and community conditions.
+The Trust continues its commitment, both in number and quality, to the full participation of children with special needs in all funded programs.
+This budget represents the largest-ever Trust funding for direct programming.